iluvjava/Fucking_LeetCode_ShitLikeThat/Obsidian Notes/Depth First Search.md

 			if Neighbour not in visited:
 				DFS(Neighbour, adjlist, visited)
 	```
-* Iterative implementation where repeated vertices might appear in the stack, for a vertex, it happens when its neighours are direct neighbours of each other.
+* Iterative implementation where repeated vertices might appear in the stack, for a vertex, it happens when its neighours are direct neighbours of each other, or, some vertex visited in the future share the same neighours as the current vertex in the iteration.
 	```python
 	def DFS(startingVertex, adjlist):
 		Stack = [startingVertex]